 were no longer shared, even though notice from the field was not given at the time the facilities ceased to be shared.
-The document that establishes that the ¶posting was made on this date is attached.
+The document that establishes that the posting was made on this date is attached.

 (3) Request: The date on which FGT posted an update on its web site to reflect